arjungaonkar/Keyboard-Cheater/README.md

 * **Alt+L** to get the count of list.
 * **Alt+num** will index the list and send the data to keyboard buffer(simulates typing of data).<br/>
 Use **PyInstaller** to bundle the program and all its dependencies into a single package<br/>
-**This program is developed mainly for educational purposes.
+**This program is developed mainly for educational purpose.
 Do not use it for placements or for any illegal activities.**